 - Canada Research Chair in Children's Health Policy (2007-2018)

-Charlotte is a child and adolescent psychiatrist with longstanding interests in health policy and population and public health.
-She holds the Canada Research Chair in Children’s Health Policy and is Professor in the Faculty of Health Sciences at SFU, where she is also Director of the Children’s Health Policy Centre.
-After her basic training at UBC, Charlotte worked with First Nations and Aboriginal communities across BC before going on to complete her MD, followed by residencies and post-graduate research training at McMaster University.
+Charlotte is a University Professor in the Faculty of Health Sciences at SFU, where she is also Director of the Children’s Health Policy Centre in the Faculty of Health Sciences at SFU.
+Holder of the Canada Research Chair in Children’s Health Policy from 2007 to 2018, she is a child and adolescent psychiatrist with longstanding interests in health policy and population and public health.
+After her basic training at UBC, Charlotte worked with First Nations communities across BC for eight years before going on to complete her MD followed by residencies and research training at McMaster University.
 She held faculty appointments at McMaster and UBC before joining SFU in 2006.
-Charlotte’s research focuses on reducing mental health disparities, starting in childhood, by improving the links between research and policy.
-She is currently co-leading the BC Healthy Connections Project, a five-year randomized controlled trial assessing the effectiveness of the Nurse-Family Partnership program at reducing child maltreatment and improving children’s mental health and development in Canadian settings (for more information on the BCHCP, please see childhealthpolicy.ca).
-In addition to her research, Charlotte teaches at SFU and consults with policy-makers at the regional, provincial and federal levels.
-She also continues to work as a psychiatrist with disadvantaged children and youth — who inspire and inform every aspect of her research and teaching.
+Charlotte’s research focuses on improving social and emotional wellbeing for all children, and on the public policies needed to reach this goal.
+With academic and policy partners, she co-leads the BC Healthy Connections Project, a randomized controlled trial assessing the effectiveness of the Nurse-Family Partnership program, which aims to improve children’s mental health and developmental outcomes starting very early in the lifespan.
+She also leads the Children’s Mental Health Research Quarterly project – an ongoing series of systematic reviews and talks on effective prevention and treatment interventions for children, aimed at informing policy and practice.
+In addition to her research, Charlotte teaches at SFU and consults with policymakers at the regional, provincial and federal levels.
+She also continues to work as a psychiatrist with disadvantaged children and youth – who inspire and inform every aspect of her research and teaching.

 Child and youth mental health, health policy, determinants of health, and children’s rights.

 - Building Capacity for Including Young People in Healthy Public Policymaking to Promote Mental Health